 Let’s be clear, sexually transmitted infections (STIs) are more common than most people think.
 According to the CDC, there are approximately 20 million new infections annually.
 So if you think you’ve been exposed, you’re not alone.
 There’s no reason to be embarrassed, but you must get tested.

-There are plenty of at-home STI tests you can take that can give you quick, accurate results.
-If you test positive, getting the proper medication is essential for the health of you and your partner.
+Plenty of at-home STI tests you can take can give you quick, accurate results.
+If you test positive, getting the proper medication is essential for your and your partner’s health.
 For example, if you’ve been diagnosed with herpes simplex 2, you’ll want genital herpes treatment for your outbreaks.
 Taken correctly, it can cut your chances of transmitting the virus.

 Speaking of sex, we’re at a point where your number of sexual partners is nothing to feel wrong about.
 Maybe you’re waiting for Mr. or Ms. Right.
 Or perhaps you’re experimenting to find out what you like (while practicing safe sex, of course).